Visa and Hand in Hand project helps women scale up their businesses in Nairobi’s most deprived communities

 Hand in Hand’s Kenya Micro-Enterprise Success Programme (KMES) project, funded by Visa Inc., has delivered unprecedented results, with entrepreneurs typically increasing their incomes by USD $156 per month, despite the Covid-19 pandemic.

 The project is the first of its kind to target existing small business owners as well as first-time entrepreneurs.
 Delivered in Nairobi’s informal settlements, which the UN describes as “some of the most dense, unsanitary and insecure slums in the world,” the project aimed to boost local economies, create jobs, and lift families out of poverty.

 The three-year programme provided 8,200 first-time entrepreneurs (6,560 of them women) living below the poverty line with the core business training they needed to start their own micro enterprises.
-It also provided ‘advanced’ training to 1,600 people (1,280 of them women) who already owned and operated small businesses in the area, as part of its
+It also provided ‘advanced’ training to 1,600 people (1,280 of them women) who wanted to scale up their businesses, as part of its ‘acceleration’ cohort.

 But, just months after the project began, Kenya was hit by its first wave of coronavirus cases, and the country locked down.
 For Kenyans, the pandemic wasn’t just a health crisis, it was an economic crisis as well – devastating livelihoods and pushing millions of families below the poverty line.